amplication/amplication/README.md

 Amplication is using a mono-repo with multiple packages.
 To initialize all the packages on a local development environment, follow these steps:

-First, execute this command, in the root folder of the projec:
+Execute the following commands in the project root folder:
 ```
 npm install
 ```